kevinallenbriggs/dbtool/README.md

-A command-line tool for using the Doctrine ORM for commonly performed tasks.
+A command-line tool for performing DB tasks.